djorlando24/pyLabDataLogger/README.md

     This software searches for sensors and data acquisition devices over a range of communication protocols and logs them to a local file.

+## TLDR

+This software is still in early development and cannot be guaranteed to work reliably.
+You may need to tinker with src/device/usbDevice.py if your USB to Serial adapters have different VID/PIDs to mine.

+Try scripts/test_usb_devices.py to poll compatible USB devices.

 ## Supported hardware